AMAZING DAY TOURS FROM PARIS

 Paris is one of my most favorite cities – and I am sure I am not the only one who is totally in love with the beautiful city.
 However, France is much more than Paris and there are some great places to visit – so here are best 5 day trip from Paris.
 If you are looking for a Paris itinerary click here and find out how to spend time in Paris before you are heading to beautiful places nearby.

-So, without further ado, here are the best day trips from Paris: 4 travel blogger (plus me) share their ideas on places to see apart from Paris.
+So, without further ado, here are the best day trips from Paris recommended by travel bloggers.

 Day Trip from Paris to Versailles

 by Surfing the Planet

 Who hasn’t heard about Versailles, one of the most luxurious palaces in the whole world and one of the most famous day trips from Paris.
 Since Louis XIV of France constructed it, this giant palace complex has become the model of palaces that every king and emperor wanted to copy.

 Therefore, we don’t exaggerate if we say that a day trip to Versailles is a must-do when you visit Paris.
 The easiest way to get there is by taking the RER C train from the city center to Versailles Rive Gauche.